 1. Bought Backlinks

-Backlinks lend your website domain authority.
+Backlinks increase your website domain authority.
 However, getting links through sponsored and paid guest posts won’t do you much good.
 Google penalizes these referrals, which means you’ve spent money on something that won’t give you any real ROI.

 Instead, create quality content that provides value to your visitors.
 Eventually, you’ll start receiving organic inbound links.
 If you are a guest blogger, write articles for reputable websites that welcome outside writers rather than demanding payment.